tg44/mandrill-to-aws/ses-info-to-s3/README.md

     "Effect": "Allow",
     "Action": "s3:*",
     "Resource": [
-        "arn:aws:s3:::email-bouce-delivery/*"
+        "arn:aws:s3:::email-bounce-delivery/*"
     ]
 }
 ```
-(If you use another s3 bucket name, you should change `email-bouce-delivery` to that.)
+(If you use another s3 bucket name, you should change `email-bounce-delivery` to that.)

+#### SNS Trigger
+You should add an SNS Trigger too.
+Select the "Bounce, Complaint and Delivery notifications" topic.

 ## Test
 I think this is pretty hard to test.
 The given `test.json` is a really minimalistic test case.